MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/domains-commerce.md

 - You must provide your company name, the production domain, environment ID, and production e-commerce tenant name.
 - You must to confirm if this service request is for an existing domain (used for a currently active site) or a new domain.
 - The domain verification and SSL certificate are obtained via DNS TXT record verification.
-This process involves multiple sequential steps and it has a 7-working-day service level agreement (SLA) for a domain to go live.
+This process involves multiple sequential steps and it has a seven working day service level agreement (SLA) for a domain to go live.
 The process consists of the following steps:
   1. You create a support ticket requesting the domain setup.
   1. Microsoft support contacts you with the DNS record to verify the domain.
   1. You create the DNS record in your DNS provider's service.